thetazzo/porth-clone/README.md

 push(a)
 push(a)
 ```
-* `2dup` - duplicate top two elements of the stack
+* `2dup` - duplicate top two elements on the stack
 ```
 a = pop()
 b = pop()